Florence Hinkle

 Florence Hinkle (June 22, 1885 - April 19, 1933) was an operatic soprano.

 Biography

-She was born on June 22, 1885 in Columbia, Pennsylvania.
+Born on June 22, 1885, in Columbia, Pennsylvania, she toured with the Metropolitan Opera and, in 1915, performed in Richmond, Virginia.

-She toured with the Metropolitan Opera Company, and in 1915, appeared in Richmond, Virginia.
 In 1919, she appeared at Aeolian Hall (Manhattan).

-She died on April 19, 1933 in Cincinnati, Ohio.
+She died on April 19, 1933, in Cincinnati, Ohio.

 Family

-On June 20, 1916 in Manhattan she married Herbert Witherspoon, he had been previously married.
+On June 20, 1916, in Manhattan she married Herbert Witherspoon, he had been previously married.

 Her widower died in 1935 after being named as the general manager of the Metropolitan Opera to replace Giulio Gatti-Casazza.
 His will set aside money for the Library of Congress to buy musical manuscripts in her name.